 Q: Is ETI an Accredited school?

 A: ETI is accredited by the Accrediting Commission of Career Schools & Colleges (ACCSC).
 We are approved by the United States Department of Education to participate in the Federal Financial Aid Program.
-And we are licensed and approved by the Illinois Board of Higher Education (IBHE).
+And we are authorized to operate by the Illinois Board of Higher Education.

 Q: Where is ETI located?